A Conditional Gradient Framework for Composite Convex Minimization with Applications to Semidefinite Programming: Introduction

-By using the powerful proximal gradient framework, the problems belonging to the template \eqref{eqn:main-template} can be solved nearly as efficiently as if they were fully smooth with fast convergence rates.
-By proximal ($\prox{}$) operator, we mean the resolvent of the following optimization problem:
+By using the powerful proximal gradient framework, problems belonging to the template \eqref{eqn:main-template} can be solved nearly as efficiently as if they were fully smooth with fast convergence rates.
+By proximal ($\prox{}$) operator, we mean: